thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Much like dynamic typing, this freedom comes at a cost.
 The CST will let us put anything in the tree, but that means it will let us put _anything_ in the tree.
-Our CST allows us to represent invalid trees, which is critical to handling erroneous input gracefully.
+Our CST allows us to represent invalid trees, which is critical to handling erroneous input gracefully, but it also represents any bugs we introduce the same way.
-But it also represents any bugs we introduce the same way.
+There's a tradeoff here.
-This is a tradeoff.
+Our CST could instead provide typed nodes.
-Swift generates nodes with typed fields for their CST, but then it needs [gargantuan nodes](https://swiftpackageindex.com/swiftlang/swift-syntax/601.0.1/documentation/swiftsyntax/functiondeclsyntax/init(leadingtrivia:_:attributes:_:modifiers:_:funckeyword:_:name:_:genericparameterclause:_:signature:_:genericwhereclause:_:body:_:trailingtrivia:)) to represent all the possible failures states.
+Swift takes this approach, but it requires [code generation](https://github.com/swiftlang/swift-syntax/tree/main/CodeGeneration) and [gargantuan nodes](https://swiftpackageindex.com/swiftlang/swift-syntax/601.0.1/documentation/swiftsyntax/functiondeclsyntax/init(leadingtrivia:_:attributes:_:modifiers:_:funckeyword:_:name:_:genericparameterclause:_:signature:_:genericwhereclause:_:body:_:trailingtrivia:)) to represent all the possible failures states.

 ## Guess we need some syntax

-Rowan will let us parse things in full fidelity, resiliently.
+`rowan` lets us parse things in full fidelity, resiliently.
 All we've got to figure out now is what to parse.
 This is a dangerous game.
-Picking syntax is literally the worst case of [Wadler's Law](https://wiki.haskell.org/Wadler's_Law).
+Picking syntax is like the worst case of [Wadler's Law](https://wiki.haskell.org/Wadler's_Law).
 We don't have comments yet, thankfully.

 Our previous passes provide guard rails to keep us on track.
-Whatever syntax we pick, it must turn into our AST:
+Whatever syntax we pick must map onto our AST:

 ```rs
 enum Ast<V> {